What is AI SEO? 2026 Definition + Platforms

 1. Crawler access for AI bots

-If GPTBot, ClaudeBot, PerplexityBot, OAI-SearchBot, and Google-Extended can’t reach your pages, your chances of being retrieved and cited drop sharply.
-Otterly’s analysis of more than a million citations found 73% of sites carry technical barriers (robots.txt blocks, CDN security rules, JavaScript-only content) that prevent AI crawlers from accessing the page in the first place.
-The fix is mechanical: add explicit Allow rules for each bot, whitelist their user agents at the CDN, and make sure server-side rendered HTML carries the content, not a JavaScript shell.
+If GPTBot, ClaudeBot, PerplexityBot, OAI-SearchBot, and Google-Extended can’t reach your pages, your odds of being retrieved and cited drop sharply.
+Otterly’s analysis of more than a million citations found 73% of sites carry technical barriers — robots.txt blocks, CDN security rules, JavaScript-only content — that stop AI crawlers cold.
+The fix is mechanical: add explicit Allow rules per bot, whitelist their user agents at the CDN, and serve the content in server-rendered HTML.

 2. Referring domains and brand entity strength

-Cited pages have titles that match the actual question shape of the user prompt and the fan-out sub-questions the model generates internally.
-URL slugs written in natural language outperform opaque slugs.
-The practical move: write your title to answer the exact question your reader would type or speak, and put the entity in the URL.
-Generic SEO titles like “The Ultimate Guide to X” lose to titles like “What is X and how does it work in 2026?”, because the second one matches the prompt shape the model is decomposing the query into.
+Cited pages have titles that match the question shape of the user prompt and the fan-out sub-questions the model generates internally.
+Write your title to answer the exact question your reader would type, and put the entity in the URL.
+Generic titles like “The Ultimate Guide to X” lose to “What is X and how does it work in 2026?” — the second matches the prompt shape the model decomposes the query into.

 4. Extractable, answer-first content structure

 Each section should lead with a self-contained answer of 40 to 80 words.
-Numbered lists, definition blocks, and short factual paragraphs are the structural shapes generative engines lift cleanly.
-The test: can a reader (or a model) quote any single section without the surrounding context?
-If yes, the section is extractable.
-If the section needs the rest of the page to make sense, rewrite it.
+Numbered lists, definition blocks, and short factual paragraphs are the shapes generative engines lift cleanly.
+The test: can a model quote any single section without the surrounding context?
+If not, rewrite it.

 5. Community signal: Reddit, Quora, YouTube

 Across every major AI surface, community platforms dominate the citation mix.
 Reddit holds roughly 21% of citations inside Google AI Overviews and 46.7% inside Perplexity per Profound.
-The implication is uncomfortable for marketing teams: optimizing your owned content is half the job.
-The other half is being a real participant in the communities that train the models.
+Optimizing owned content is half the job; being a real participant in the communities that train the models is the other half.

 6. Schema and structured data

 FAQPage schema shows the strongest measured impact on AIO citation, with Frase finding FAQPage-marked pages 3.2x more likely to appear in Google AI Overviews.
-Article, HowTo, and Product schema also give Google’s parser an unambiguous map of what each block of content is, which makes the answer extractable without inference.
-FAQ schema nested inside Article schema is the highest-leverage combination for informational queries.
+Article, HowTo, and Product schema give the parser an unambiguous map of each block.
+FAQ nested inside Article schema is the highest-leverage combination for informational queries.

 7. Content freshness, with caveats